Brushing Your Hair Top Tips

 Finally, brush hair following its natural growth pattern from scalp to ends.

-When applying conditioner you can use a wide toothed comb, to comb the conditioner through your hair - I would recommend using your fingers to do this since, a good conditioner detangles without the need for brushing and or combing .
+Instead, use your fingers or a wide-tooth comb while conditioner is in your hair.
+This allows you to gently detangle without damaging the cuticle.
+I would recommend using your fingers to do this since, a good conditioner detangles without the need for brushing and or combing .

 You can improve the nutrition of your scalp by encouraging blood flow and circulation of your scalp.
 Give yourself a gentle head massage with your fingertips (pads) around your scalp in circular movements.
 Do this for for 5 to 10 minutes daily.
 This will help to improve the blood circulation and stimulate the hair follicles.